 - The 2016-17 anticipated student enrollment in Waukee is roughly 9,497 students.

 - 995 new students entered Waukee Schools for the 2016-17 school year.
 268 are grade 1 and above.

-- In Fall 2016, Waukee Innovation and Learning Center (WILC) will open, marking the 15th building in Waukee.
+- In 2017, Waukee Innovation and Learning Center (WILC) opened.

 - The Waukee district boundaries include portions of Waukee, West Des Moines, Clive and Urbandale.

 - 68 languages are currently spoken by students in Waukee.

 - Waukee High School has had 17 National Merit Finalists since 2010.

 - There are currently more than 1,200 employees in the Waukee Community School District.

 - In 2016, Waukee High School was home to 1 National AP Scholar.